emieli/proxmox-ntfy/README.md

 # proxmox-ntfy
 Monitor VM/LXC resource usage and send notifications to NTFY if usage thresholds are exceeded.

+To avoid notification spam, we keep a **vm_state.yml** file to save the gathered state, giving us something to compare against the next time the script run.
+We only want to send notifications when a resource state changes, say if Disk usage goes up from 55% (HEALTHY state) to 84% (WARNING state).
+If Disk usage moves from 82% to 85%, we don't need any notification.

+Default thresholds:
+- HEALTHY: 0%
+- WARNING: 80%
+- CRITICAL: 90%

+We monitor CPU usage, RAM usage and Disk usage.
+Disk usage can't be tracked by default for VMs, so this monitor will technically only work for LXC's.

 # Installation
 All python dependencies should already be installed on Proxmox.
 We do need to install GIT to clone the repo.